unlearnai/LR-simulation-in-R/experiments/README.md

 logistic_demo_unbalanced.R: Proof-of-concept for the usage of the efficiency factor in sample size reduction and power gain when the original design doesn't have 1:1 randomization

 par_bootstrap.R: Comparing parametric to nonparametric bootstrapping in estimating treatment effect

+Waldtest_estimands.R: Proof-of-concept for using Wald test on relative risk (RR) and risk difference (RD).